 Security Considerations

-Security is a critical aspect of HTTP, ensuring that data transmitted over the web is protected from unauthorized access and tampering.
+Security is a critical aspect of HTTP, ensuring that data transferred between clients and servers remains confidential and intact.

-- Authentication: Verifies the identity of users and servers.
+- Authentication: Verify the identity of users and servers to prevent unauthorized access.

 Frequently Asked Questions about Hypertext Transfer Protocol

-HTTP is designed to facilitate the transfer of data between a client and a server, enabling web browsing and data exchange over the internet.
+HTTP is designed to facilitate the transfer of data between a client and a server, enabling the retrieval and submission of web resources like HTML documents, images, and videos.

 Is HTTP secure by default?